MisterBigThor/gtdOS/README.md

-# gtdOS: basic OS for the Raspberry Pi
+# GTDos: basic OS for the Raspberry Pi

 In this project is I'm going to develop and test a real time OS, with this features:

+1. A basic UART communication
+2. API to work with the GPIO pins
+3. Memory Managment
+4. Timers and interrupts managment
+5. Task managment and scheduling
+6. Support for multithreading (In a future).

 # Developing enviroment
-For develop an OS, certain tools needed:

 ### Compiling, emulating and debugging
 To compile is necessary a cross-compiler, because the architecture is diferent than my developing enviroment.
 For this project I'm going to use the aarch64-elf-gcc, but any other cross-compiler that can target the aarch64 will work.